BerniHiros/BernieHirosIT1025/Lab8/readme.md

 ### Data, Information and Knowledge
 #### Relational Data

 - Data - the raw bits and pieces of information.
-Quantative or Qualitative.
+Quantitative  or Qualitative.
 - Information - what is done with the data "converted context".
 - Knowledge - use of the information. decision, policy, innovation.